ajcwebdev/dash-transcripts/markdown_files/2024-01-22-2nd-update-on-js-web-wallet.md

 [22:06] There we go.
 So it's deducted and I'm not sure what my balance was before, [22:12] but I think it's probably, yeah, updated.
 So, okay.
 [22:19] So why this wallet?
 We have Dash wallets.
-[22:22] Why this wallet, Ryan?
+[22:22] Why this wallet, Rion?
 So yeah, we have Dash wallets.
 [22:29] We have a mobile wallet, either on iOS or Android.
 And we have a desktop wallet, or at least, yeah.
 [22:39] Speaking of DCGs wallets, they create a mobile wallet and a desktop wallet, but we don't have a web wallet.
 [22:46] We did have, I think we did have a web wallet at one point, but that's no longer maintained.